 - Business Communication / Leadership

 - Computer Science / Programming

 Statistics is a field that focuses on extracting useful information from collected data using statistical measures and formulas.
 Hence all data scientists need to know in-depth statistics.
-You need to perform at least a descriptive analysis of any data science project that requires basic concepts like probability, distribution, outliers, etc. which you will learn in statistics.
-You need to know statistical core concept like Descriptive statistics, distribution, hypothesis, and regression.
-Further, you will be expected to know Bayesian probability theory which includes conditional probability, prior probability, posterior probability, and maximum likelihood estimation.
+You need to perform at least a descriptive analysis of any data science project that requires basic concepts like probability, distribution, outliers, etc., which you will learn in statistics.
+You need to know statistical core concepts like Descriptive statistics, distribution, hypothesis, and regression.
+Further, you will be expected to know the Bayesian probability theory, which includes conditional probability, prior probability, posterior probability, and maximum likelihood estimation.

 2. Business Acumen

 Data Scientists are expected to know the business problems of the industry they are working in.
 They should know which problems are important for business and how to deal with them with the available data and how these decisions will impact on the business.
 Business awareness is now essential to explore new business opportunities.

 Although many statistical tools are available in the market like SAS, Knime, RapidMiner, etc. but knowing at least one analytical programming language makes you headstrong in the mathematics of the operation you are performing.
 You can manipulate data according to your requirements.
 Python and R are the most used languages by Data Scientists because of the variety of packages available for the statistical computations.
 SQL is an all-time favorite, and no matter which company you are going to, they will test your core SQL knowledge for data science.
 It is very much required to get the data from the database before starting using it; hence SQL is also one of the major requirements for becoming a data scientist.

 Below are the five points that explain Data Scientist benefits in Business:

 - Empowering management and business for better decision making with the data-driven choices.